-- CRIMES AGAINST HUMANITY People saw the world through Nazi eyes and spoke the Nazi language. - At times even the Jews began to believe in the Nazi stereotypes about them. - The stereotypical images publicised in the Nazi press haunted the Jews and they troubled even in their dreams.
-They died many deaths before they reached the gas chambers. - KNOWLEDGE ABOUT THE HOLOCAUST -While the Germans were preoccupied with their plight as a defeated nation emerging out of rubble, the Jews wanted the world to remember the atrocities and sufferings they had endured during the Nazi killing operations, called as Holocaust. - It was only after the war ended that people came to know about what had happened. - They just wanted to live, even if it was for a few hours, to tell the world about the Holocaust. - These memories by the victims are a tribute to those who collaborated and a warning to those who watched in silence.
+- CRIMES AGAINST HUMANITY People saw the world through Nazi eyes and spoke the Nazi language. - At times even the Jews began to believe in the Nazi stereotypes about them. - The stereotypical images publicised in the Nazi press haunted the Jews and they troubled even in their dreams. - KNOWLEDGE ABOUT THE HOLOCAUST : - It was only after the war ended that people came to know about what had happened. - They just wanted to live, even if it was for a few hours, to tell the world about the Holocaust. - These memories by the victims are a tribute to those who collaborated and a warning to those who watched in silence.